I've been reading comics and watching cartoons for as long as I can remember. So yeah, I know a thing or two or three.

 Since that's where Banjo-Kazooie's involvement in the bigger picture stuff, I'm going to focus my attention now over to Conker's Bad Fur Day.
 Why, you ask?
 How could a cartoonish red squirrel possibly have a bigger picture connection?
 Well, sit back and buckle your seatbelt, kiddo.
 It's about to take off.

-In his game, Conker takes journey to get home, but accidentally usurps the Panther King and becomes the new ruler.
+In his game, Conker takes journey to get home, but accidentally usurps the Panther King and becomes the new ruler of the Panther Kingdom.
 In the final boss battle, Professor von Kripplespac releases a xenomorph.
 Yes, an actual XENOMORPH.
 They don't even pretend it's not a xenomorph.

-So, keeping that in mind, that means that the Xenomorphs exist within the Mushroom Kingdom universe as well, which means that ANYTHING that has crossed paths with the Xenomorphs also exist within the Mushroom Kingdom.
+So, keeping that in mind, that means that the Xenomorphs exist within the Panther Kingdom.
+Which means that they exist in the Donkey Kong mythos.
+Which means they have ties to the Mushroom Kingdom universe as well, which means that ANYTHING that has crossed paths with the Xenomorphs also exist within the Mushroom Kingdom.
 Shall we go down the list?
-Of course not, but let's just say because of the Batman/Alien crossover, that adds the DC Universe to the Mushroom Kingdom as well.
+Of course not, that list would be bonkers!
+But let's just say because of the Batman/Alien crossover, that adds the DC Universe to the Mushroom Kingdom as well.
 And of course, nobody can forget the Aliens vs Predator movies.
 Which brings us to my next point...

 Archie vs Predator